-Initiative 3: Develop and implement Corridor Zoning Districts (under way)
+Initiative 3: Implement new Corridor Zoning Districts (under way)

 Description: New zoning districts enabling Transit-Oriented Development are being introduced as part of the Corridor Planning Program.
-In addition, the City will be developing a framework to rezone properties within the Corridor Areas in order to provide for development as-of-right.
+The City will be implementing these new zoning districts by rezoning properties within the Corridor Areas to provide for development as-of-right.